facebookresearch/robust_mobo/README.md

 This is the code associated with the paper "Robust Multi-Objective Bayesian Optimization Under Input Noise."

-If you find this code useful please cite it as
+Please cite our work if you find our code useful.

     @misc{daulton2022robust,
           title={Robust Multi-Objective Bayesian Optimization Under Input Noise},